 Reimbursable Work Authorizations (RWAs) are established to capture and bill our customers the cost of altering, renovating, repairing, or providing services in space managed by GSA over and above the basic operations financed through Rent.
 GSA’s authority to obtain payments for services, space, maintenance, repairs, or other facility services Public Buildings Service (PBS) provides is found under the Property Act.

 There are two types of RWAs:

-A non-recurring RWA is used to provide services to the customer when the costs of those services can be specifically identified.
-A 4% Regional Project Management Fee and a Central Office Sliding Scale Overhead Fee is applied to all non-recurring RWAs.
-The 4% Fee is calculated based on real property costs and the overhead rate is calculated based on the RWA authorized amount.
-Non-recurring RWAs, with the exception of miscellaneous RWAs, give GSA a five-year obligation and liquidation period unless the customer provides "no year" money.
-Miscellaneous RWAs are limited to one fiscal year and are established to cover routine low cost services so that a new RWA is not necessary each time an item is needed.
-The maximum Sliding Scale Overhead charge for a non-recurring RWA is $30,000.
+Non-Recurring - A non-recurring RWA is used to provide services to the customer when the costs of those services can be specifically identified.
+A 4% Project Management (PM) Fee and a Sliding Scale Overhead Fee is applied to all non-recurring RWAs.
+The 4% PM Fee is calculated based on real property costs and the Sliding Scale Fee is calculated based on the RWA authorized amount.
+The maximum Sliding Scale Fee charged for a non-recurring RWA is $30,000.
+Non-recurring RWAs, with the exception of miscellaneous RWAs, give GSA a five-year obligation and liquidation period unless the customer provides "no-year" money.
+Miscellaneous RWAs are limited to one fiscal year and are established to cover routine low cost services so a new RWA is not necessary each time an item is needed.

 It is GSA’s policy to charge direct labor to an RWA if a GSA associate spent time delivering the actual scope of work requested on the RWA.
 The time spent supporting the RWA work is not charged as direct labor to the RWA.